TrackAddix Event Questions

 A) No, we don't issue refunds.
 We respect ALL of our riders, and part of that respect is we don't "play favorites" and treat some riders differently than other riders.
-Whether you are a military member who gets deployed at the last minute, or someone who has a family member in the hospital unexpectedly, or you contract Covid-19, or you get called in to work, or whatever other reason you have, the ONLY way we can be fair to everyone is to treat everyone the same regardless of the reason for the cancellation.
+Whether you are a military member who gets deployed at the last minute, or someone who has a family member in the hospital unexpectedly, or you fall ill, or you get called in to work, or whatever other reason you have, the ONLY way we can be fair to everyone is to treat everyone the same regardless of the reason for the cancellation.
 That means we have a clearly-defined cancellation policy and we adhere to that 100% of the time with no exceptions.
 You CAN sell your slot to another rider, and with our events regularly sold out, this is a good option much of the time, just hop on your social media channels and round up a buyer!

 Q) I signed up for an event, but the weather forecast is calling for rain now, will the event still be held?

 A) Yes, we ride rain or shine.
 The only events that we have EVER cancelled due to weather is very early or very late season events where there was literally snow on the ground.
 In the event of severe storms with lightning, the track may be shut down for a period of time for the lightning to pass for worker and rider safety, but will reopen again as soon as the storm has passed.
 We have a contract with the track to hold our events, and the track does not cancel our contract because it rains.
 If you are in the New Rider's School, you WILL BE riding with your instructors in the rain.
 In reality, a huge amount can be learned by riding your bike in the rain on the track, embrace it and pick up some new skills.